40+ Balanced Snack Ideas for Busy Athletes

 Ideas for adding whole grains to a balanced snack include:

-• Snack crackers, graham crackers, pita chips, pretzels
+• Snack crackers, graham crackers, pita chips, pretzels, rice cakes

 Balanced Snack Components: Protein